Prakash-Shelar/Marvel-Punks-FE/README.md

 # nft-lord
- In this project we use React Js framework to create a wonderful website. for animations we use Framer-Motion which makes the website intereactive.
+ In this project we use React Js framework to create a wonderful website.<br>
+ for animations we use Framer-Motion which makes the website intereactive.